One of the most common questions we get is, "Can you see bed bugs?" At ThermoPest, we’re here to provide the answer.

 Bed bug treatments work best when infestations are detected early and eradicated permanently.
 It’s always best to contact a professional company to ensure complete eradication.
 Our friendly bed bug heat treatment team at ThermoPest will be happy to discuss your options and answer any questions you may have.
 Don’t let a bed bug infestation ruin your working or living conditions.

+Bed bugs can be found anywhere that humans live because they feed on human blood.
+This attracts them to any environment where they can hide out—with mattresses and upholstery the prime targets.
 What causes bed bugs?

-Bed bugs can be found anywhere that humans live because they feed on human blood.
-This attracts them to any environment where they can hide out – with your mattress and upholstery their prime targets.
+Bed bugs are difficult to identify in the early stages of their life cycles.
+Most infestations are discovered due to bite marks and itching from residents.
+Pest control professionals can usually identify droppings on bedding, uncover the places where the bugs hide and even smell the strong, sweet odours of a mature infestation.
 What are the signs that I have bed bugs?

-Bed bugs are difficult to identify in the early stages of their life cycles.
-Most infestations are discovered due to bite marks on your skin and itching.
-Pest control professionals can usually identify droppings on bedding and uncover the places where the bugs hide.
-It is also possible to smell the strong, sweet odours of a mature bed bug infestation.
+Getting rid of bed bugs is not an easy task.
+Predominately, this is due to the nocturnal nature and ability for bed bugs to hide in small cracks and crevices.
+Sightings of bed bugs, it normally indicates that there is a serious bed bug infestation and requires a professional bed bug treatment.
 How do I kill bed bugs?

-Getting rid of bed bugs is not an easy task for anyone to undertake.
-If you see the sings of bed bugs, it normally indicates that there is a serious bed bug infestation.
-This requires a professional bed bug treatment.
+Bed bug heat treatment is a method used to eliminate bedbugs by subjecting them to high temperatures.
+This approach relies on the sensitivity of bedbugs to heat, as they cannot survive when exposed to temperatures above a certain threshold.
 How to get rid of bed bugs?
-Bed bug heat treatment is one of the best methods used to eliminate bedbugs by subjecting them to high temperatures.
-Bed bugs cannot survive when exposed to temperatures above a certain threshold.

 Call us on 0808 189 2310 – or complete our quote form below.